 SOEs in running their routine business operations require financing decisions.
 Financing decisions are usually closely related to the capital structure of the firm.
 Capital Structure is defined as the composition of the company's capital consisting of debt (creditor) and capital derived from the owners' equity.
 According to Mahendra (2011), the capital structure is a permanent financing consisting of long-term debt, preferred stock, and shareholder capital.
-The company's capital structure generally consists of:
+The company's capital structure generally consists of :

-- 1. Long-term debt, is debt that matures over 10 years of repayment.
-This component consists of mortgage and bond. - 2.
-Share capital, consisting of preferred stock and common stock.
+1. Long-term debt, is debt that matures over 10 years of repayment.
+This component consists of mortgage and bond.

+2. Share capital, consisting of preferred stock and common stock.

 The sustainability of SOEs requires the role of the CEO to ensure that the institution is in line with the objectives of the company.
 The role of CEO is usually related to the financial behavior of the CEO.
 Financial Behavior is an integration between financial management theory and psychology especially related to decision making (Fuller, 2000).
 Shefrin (2000) defines behavior finance as a study of psychological phenomena that affect a person's financial behavior.
 One form of financial behavior discussed in this study is overconfidence.
 Overconfidence is a tendency to be overconfident of the ability and prediction to succeed.
 According to Adel and Mariem (2013), overconfidence is a person's attitude that tends to overestimate personal ability.
 In the psychological literature, overconfidence can be interpreted as a prediction of one's beliefs about a higher probability distribution than it really is.
-Whereas in various financial literature, overconfidence is defined as overestimating in judging something (Gervais & Odean, 2001).
-Overconfidence can be measured by several indicators, such as profile photo, education level, work experience, gender, work connections, and performance of someone.
+Whereas in various financial literature, overconfidence can be independent of the sufficience of the source of